 - TV Stations

 - Business Associations

 - Any other group / organization that might even care in the slightest what your club is up to

 Once you have your email list, be sure to send out a press release whenever your club is up to something noteworthy.
 Planning on having a famous (or even not-so-famous) guest speaker?
 Send a press release.
 Having a competition?
 Send a release.
-Sponsoring a gallery showing?
+Sponsoring a gallery show?
 Send a release.
-If newsworthy events aren't happening right now, even a notice of your next club meeting is good communication.
+If newsworthy events aren't happening right now, even a notice of your next club meeting is effective communication.